Collision induced coherence in plasma and Branching Ratio in multilevel system: Introduction

 \section{Introduction}

-An excited free atom decays into a vacuum emitting spatially isotropic radiation in the spectrum of frequencies which has Lorentzian shape with a bandwidth proportional to the Einstein A coefficient \cite{Weisskopf}.
-The decay rate is a combination of fundamental atomic constants and strongly resistant to a modification.
-However, such modifications are possible, for instance when the atom is no longer free and placed in a high-Q wavelength-size cavity.
-The decay of the strongly confined atom has been the subject of intensive theoretical and experimental research\cite{Haroche}.
-Here, the rate is enhanced or suppressed through the modification of the density of electromagnetic modes in the neighborhood of the resonant frequency\cite{Purcell}-\cite{Kleppner}.
-Using a three-level atom driven by coherent fields is another way to control the spontaneous emission \cite{Cardimona} and observe narrowing of spectral linewidth compared to the natural linewidth \cite{Narducci,Gauthier}.
+An excited free atom decays into a vacuum emitting spatially isotropic radiation in the spectrum of frequencies which has Lorentzian shape with a bandwidth proportional to the Einstein A coefficient\cite{Weisskopf}.The decay rate is a combination of fundamental atomic constants and strongly resistant to a modification.However,such modifications are possible for instance of the strongly confined atom\cite{Haroche}.
+The rate is enhanced or suppressed through the modification of the density of electromagnetic modes in the neighborhood of the resonant frequency\cite{Purcell}-\cite{Kleppner}.
+Using a three-level atom driven by coherent fields is another way to control the spontaneous emission \cite{Cardimona} and observe narrowing of spectral linewidth compared to the natural linewidth\cite{Narducci,Gauthier}.
 Four-level driven atomic configurations offer yet another level of control allowing, for example, spectral line elimination and full spontaneous emission cancelation \cite{SZhu,HLee}.

 The topic of above-mentioned studies has been focused on individual transitions in atoms and addressed the modification of one or another rate of spontaneous radiative decay.
 A number of studies consider more involved schemes characterized by correlated emission simultaneously from two atomic upper levels.
 Such type of interference of decay channels has been exploited, for instance, by Harris in his proposal of lasing without inversion in \cite{SHarris}.
 In contrast to most studies, we consider not the direct interference of decay channels, but rather the interference of incoherent pumping rates (namely, collision-induced interference).
 In its turn, this interference induces the correlation in spontaneous emission.
 We propose using branching ratio R as the measure of this correlation.
-The term ¡°branching ratio¡± here stands for the ratio of two spontaneous decay rates from two upper levels $|a\ket$ and $|b\ket$ to two lower levels $|c\ket$ and $|d\ket$ in a five-level atom of Fig.\ref{scheme}:
+The term branching ratio here stands for the ratio of two spontaneous decay rates from two upper levels $|a\ket$ and $|b\ket$ to two lower levels $|c\ket$ and $|d\ket$ in a five-level atom of Fig.\ref{scheme}:

 \be R=\frac{\gamma_{vis}}{\gamma_{UV}} \ee where for definition we formulate the branching ratio in terms of decay rates on visible, $\gamma_{vis}$, and ultraviolet,$\gamma_{UV}$, transitions.
 Here, we refer to particular transitions in order to keep a close link to the previous experiments on measurements of changes of branching ratios.
 These experiments were performed in plasmas in Princeton by Suckewer and coworkers \cite{YChung}.
 They serve as the main motivation and reference point of our study, although our results are applicable to more general schemes.